 In the immediate aftermath, before the motive was understood or the perpetrator was known, an idea was hatched to create something positive out of this destabilizing grief.
 Ellie VerGowe, the Community Outreach Coordinator at First Covenant Church, decided to turn the church’s art space over to a month-long tribute to the victims, affording an opportunity for the community to process its grief.
 Artists, performers and church staff swung into action, hanging a show of over two dozen works that honored the victims in Orlando and celebrated the queer community there and beyond.
 In addition to the two dimensional works on the wall, the opening reception featured musical compositions as well as an elegiac dance and spoken word performance.

 The show was a financial success too, with a robust number of sales and various proceeds marked for support of victims in Orlando.
 One artist who donated 10% of sales was painter Maura McGurk, who sold seven of the twelve paintings she exhibited.
 Her paintings were not specifically painted in reaction to the news from Orlando, but were a selection of what she calls “Pride Paintings”.
 She began on June 1 to honor a different queer person or moment with a commemorative painting each day of Pride Month.
 When the events in Orlando unfolded, the Pride Paintings took on a different character for McGurk.
-The collection that was growing on her wall took on a protective aspect, with each portrait looking down and seeming to watch over McGurk and her wife.
+The collection that was growing on her wall took on a protective aspect, with each portrait looking down and seeming to watch over McGurk.
 McGurk’s donation goes to OneOrlando Fund.